VishwajeetSinghParihar750/slabAllocator/README.md

 Currently, the allocator is tuned for **Maximum Throughput**.
 It holds onto allocated pages to prevent the expensive cost of `munmap` and `mmap` cycles during traffic bursts.
 This results in high stable memory usage (RSS) but guarantees consistent low-latency performance during extended runtimes.

+### Credits

+Benchmarks and comments added by Gemini